 You can also configure payment gateways directly from the invoice.

 Click on the Select Payment Modes and select the payment gateway that needs to be configured from the Configure and add more gateways from here section to add more payment gateways.

 |Terms & Conditions||Customize the terms & conditions section that will be displayed on the invoice.
 You can also customize the terms & conditions by navigating to Settings > More Settings > Prefernces > Invoices and fill in the Terms & Conditions box.|

 |Template||You can also change the Template of the invoice, by clicking on the Change and select another template you create.

-You can create and edit templates from Settings > More Settings > Templates and selecting templates under Invoice Templates.
+You can create and edit templates by clicking the Gear icon and navigating to More Settings > Templates and selecting templates under Invoice Templates.